 Remission on rating units as a result of a pandemic or other similar event

 This change provides authority for the Group Manager Organisational Performance to develop a temporary rates penalty remission policy in response to a pandemic or other similar event affecting rating units in the Selwyn District.
 The nature of the penalty remission will depend on the nature and extent of the event.
 The reason for the delegation to the Group Manager Organisational Performance is to allow for a quick response at a time when normal Council business practice may be either too slow or disrupted.
 The remission is limited to penalties and any broader rates remission would require the usual Council and consultation process.

 View the Rate Remissions Policy including Māori Freehold Land [PDF, 83 KB]

 This policy allows ratepayers (usually those aged over 65) to postpone paying their rates by placing a charge over their property.
 This is similar to a reverse mortgage.
 The rates will usually be paid when the ratepayer ceases to be the owner of the rating unit.
 The policy has specific eligibility criteria and is designed so that it does not place additional costs on other ratepayers.
 The advantage of the policy is that it provides an option to some ratepayers that may otherwise struggle to pay their rates.
 It is however a big decision to take and the policy therefore requires an applicant to obtain independent advice from an appropriately qualified and trained person before entering into a rates postponement.

 View the Rates Postponement Policy [PDF, 77 KB]

 Lump Sum Policy

 The Lump Sum Policy allows ratepayers to make a lump sum payment rather than pay an annual targeted rate in certain circumstances.
 This may apply when the Council is providing new infrastructure to a community that will be funded by an annual targeted rate over a number of years.
-The policy has been place since 2004 and we are not proposing any changes to the policy.
+The policy has been in place since 2004.